 However, in our experience, the vast majority of problems can be easily resolved but before, you should have a proper understanding of the problems.

 If you are a newbie to sewing & facing sewing machine stitch problems then it is going to be a bit of a troubleshooting guide so, get ready to explore all about sewing machine stitch troubleshooting and their utmost solutions.

 5 Common Sewing Machine Stitch Problems & Solutions

 Thread jamming is a very common problem that somehow creates mess and frustration especially when you don’t know how to fix that problem.

 It happens due to some common mistakes that we commit when dealing with the top thread and bobbin thread.
-I will be sharing the top three tricks to help you fix the jamming so that you can get on with your stitching.
+I will share the top three tricks to help you fix the jamming so that you can get on with your stitching.

 Keep The Tails Long

 The very first step to avoiding thread jamming is to leave a longer length on your threads. you need a decent amount of length from your both top and bobbin thread.

 Beginners often make a mistake and cut them off which makes them too short.
 When the machine starts it draws all the thread into it and that causes jamming of your thread.
-So make sure to have at least 15 centimeters of length for both the thread.
+So make sure to have at least 15 centimeters of length for both thread.